-Over 1,000 babies are born prematurely every day in the United States, costing us 12 billion dollars a year.
+Over 1,000 babies are born prematurely every day in the United States, costing $12 billion a year.
 Karen Howard, Executive Director of the Organic and Natural Health Association, says that an adequate level of vitamin D in the mother’s bloodstream could help solve this problem.
 She points to a study done by the Medical University of South Carolina that, according to Howard, validates her claim, and she explains what we should be doing to get enough vitamin D.

 According to the study, the risk of preterm birth in women with a vitamin D deficiency was reduced by 50%, simply by gaining an appropriate level of the vitamin.
 Howard says that this finding needs to be widely advertised, because many people and doctors are misinformed.
 Many studies have focused on dosage amounts of vitamin D, but Howard says what really matters is the amount that gets into our bloodstreams.
 Furthermore, the amount of vitamin D that we need is often much higher than generally believed.